jstiff/notes_from_learning/p2p/p2p.md

 ### P2P

-- one of the defining characteristics of a peer-to-peer network is that they do not require a priviliged set of “servers” which behave completely differently from their “clients”, as is the case in the the predominant client / server model
+- one of the defining characteristics of a peer-to-peer network is that they do not require a priviliged set of “servers” which behave completely differently from their “clients”, as is the case in the the predominant client/server model.
+- Each node in a p2p network plays the role of client and server...

 - generally composed of 4 things: